open-horizon/anax/docs/agent_container_manual_deploy.md

 {:child: .link .ulchildlink}
 {:childlinks: .ullinks}

-## Starting an agent in a container on Linux
+# Starting the {{site.data.keyword.horizon}} agent in a container on Linux or {{site.data.keyword.macos_notm}}
 {: #container-agent}

-There are several techniques to start the agent in a container:
+There are several techniques to start the agent in a container providing different levels of ease and flexibility.

-* Option 1 -The [agent-install instructions ](https://github.com/open-horizon/anax/tree/master/agent-install){:target="_blank"}{: .externalLink} provide a `--container` option to download and provision the agent in a container.
+* Option 1 -The [agent-install instructions ](https://github.com/open-horizon/anax/tree/master/agent-install){:target="_blank"}{: .externalLink} provide a `--container` option to download and launch the agent in a container.
-* Option 2 - If you have already installed the Horizon CLI package, it installed a `horizon-container` script onto your system.
+* Option 2 - If you have already installed the {{site.data.keyword.horizon}} CLI package, it installed a `horizon-container` script onto your system that can be used to start the anax in container.
 * Option 3 - Manually start the docker container with custom parameters.

 ## Option 1 - `agent-install.sh --container`